Tuesday, March 10, 2026

 Return top 10 rows where distance < 0.90

-FETCH APPROXIMATE tells the optimizer to use a vector index (ANN search).
-WITH TARGET ACCURACY 90 means Oracle will tune how many graph nodes or IVF partitions it probes so that approximately 90% of the returned rows would also appear in an exact kNN result.
-Higher accuracy = more probes = slightly slower.
+FETCH APPROXIMATE triggers ANN index search.
+WITH TARGET ACCURACY 90 means Oracle tunes how many graph nodes or IVF partitions it probes so ~90% of results would also appear in an exact kNN result.

 Q6.
 In VECTOR_EMBEDDING(MINILM_L12 USING subject AS DATA), what is MINILM_L12?